 5. Using arms and hands

 Surrender means completely relaxing your body to allow the man to lead you effortlessly.
-A woman not feeling at home with her craft tends to focus on the steps, so her body is prone to tension.
-In her nervousness she may grab the man and rely on the help of the arms and hands to execute the steps.
+A novice woman tends to focus on the steps, so her body is prone to tension.
+In her nervousness she may rely on the help of the arms and hands to execute the steps.
 Without knowing who has the jitters she blames the man for her sour wrist even though that is caused by her own tension.
-A woman must develop the ability to execute the steps with her body, hips and legs without the help of her arms and hands.
+A woman must develop the ability to execute the steps without the help of her arms and hands.
 Using arms and hands not only causes her own discomfort but also causes the physical exertion of the man.
 In my experience that is the most common and disturbing problem among beginners.
 Once the dancers stop using their arms and hands and switch to using their torsos, their dancing experience will be greatly improved.
-Of course, the woman still needs to learn how to rely on her torso to follow so that her arms and hands are completely relaxed while dancing.
-(See The Functions of Various Body Parts in Tango.)
+Of course, the woman still needs to learn how to rely on her torso to follow so that her arms and hands are completely relaxed while dancing (see The Functions of Various Body Parts in Tango).

 6. Spaghetti body